kartikmungole/QRCode-Generator/README.md

 ## **QR Code Generator**

 ## Project Overview
 The QR Code Generator is a web-based application built using Django, Python, and HTML.
 This project allows users to generate QR codes for any input value, whether it's a character, word, number, or combination of them.
 The generated QR code can be downloaded or displayed directly on the web page.

 ## Features
 * Generate QR codes for any input value (numbers, characters, words).
 * Real-time QR code generation upon user input.
 * Simple and user-friendly interface.
 * Option to display and download the QR code.

+## Technologies Used
+* Django: Backend web framework for handling business logic and web requests.
+* Python: Core programming language used for logic implementation.
+* HTML: Frontend structure for the web interface.